 Good shred against all odds: when?
 And how loud?

-My home is my castle—NOT!
-I can’t avoid a certain amount of sound leaking out into the world at times, so I have to pick carefully the hours when I can get away with it.
-Find out what the rules are where you live to avoid any unpleasant encounters with irate neighbors or—worse—with the authorities.
+My home is my castle—not!
+I can’t avoid a certain amount of sound leaking out into the world at times, so I have to carefully choose the hours when I can get away with it.
+Find out what the rules are where you live, to avoid any unpleasant encounters with irate neighbors or—worse—with the authorities.

-Tube amps sound best when cranked to 11, and to get good feedback you must be in the “line of fire”—in front of the amp’s expulsion of sound .
-As you can see in the interview with Paul Gilbert on page 12 of this issue, it is possible to push the tubes to their limits to ‘squeeze the tone out of your amp’ while remaining at acceptable volume levels.
-THD Hot Plates are devices that do just that.
+Tube amps sound best when cranked to 11, and to get good feedback you must be in the “line of fire”—in front of the amp’s expulsion of sound.
+Fortunately, it is possible to push the tubes to their limits to ‘squeeze the tone out of your amp’ while remaining at acceptable volume levels.
+There are a variety of load devices that do just that.
 You could also use an amp software or hardware simulator to avoid waking up the neighbors, but that’s not Rock & Roll, now, is it?

 Tone: hearing it, tweaking it